ome/ngff/rfc/x/index.md

 decision making described in RFC-0 is one of the ideas that this RFC would abandon.
 An alternative proposal that has been mentioned at various times is that that someone, likely the Editor, "should just decide".
 This fiat model, however, places too much burden on a single individual within the community.

-Another potential model described further under "Prior Art" is the "Enhancement Proposal" model like PEP or ZEP.
-Firstly, the "NEP" name is already used in the Napari community, but more importantly the number of levels...
-TODO

 Looking at the W3C community, there was little information on how each of the separate working groups (HTML, XML, etc.) conducted their internal business.
-Since this proposal intended to begin bottom-up, it was more useful to find a working internal process.
+Since this proposal intended to begin bottom-up, it was more useful to find a working internal process like RFC.
 In the future, looking to the W3C for some of the higher-level governance may make sense.

+Another potential model described further under "Prior Art" is the "Enhancement Proposal" model like ZEP.
+These models work quite similarly to the RFC model.
+One major difficulty is that the name "NEP" is already in use by the Napari community.

 ## Prior art and references